-An extensive two-year exploration program at Murchison fromFY2022 to FY2023 aimed to potentially establish Murchison as a cornerstone gold project for the Company.
+An extensive two-year exploration program at Murchison during fiscal years 2022 and 2023 aimed to potentially establish Murchison as a cornerstone gold project for the Company.
 The significant findings were announced at Burnakura, and exploration intended to move into Gabanintha gold project in 2024.